spiceai/docs/spiceaidocs/docs/components/data-connectors/graphql.md

 ### Unnesting object properties

-You can also use the `unnest_depth` parameter to control automatic unnesting of objects from GraphQL responses.
+The `unnest_depth` parameter can be used to control automatic unnesting of objects from GraphQL responses.

 This examples uses the GitHub stargazers endpoint: